ZoiPer/public-docs/configuration-data.md

       * `key_agreement_method`: a section for options related to a specific key agreement method.
         * `name`: this option defines the name of the key agreement method (as seen in the phone).
-          * UI: *none* (the option's value cannot be changed using the UI).
           * Type: ***string***.
           * Default value: *nothing* (i.e. an empty string).

       * `id`: this option determines the type of the key agreement method.
-        * UI: the key agreement method type (which determines the name of the key agreement method) is listed in the **Selected Key agreement methods** column.
         * Type: ***enumeration*** (the key agreement method type is chosen from a predefined list).
         * Possible values:
           * `0`: represents the *DH3K* key agreement method.